Pet Allergies & Diet: Why Food Choices Shape Skin and Gut Health

 Feed the Skin Barrier: Nutrients That Calm and Protect

-- Omega-3 fatty acids (EPA/DHA): help modulate inflammation and reduce flare intensity.
+- Omega-3 fatty acids (EPA/DHA): help moderate inflammatory responses and reduce flare intensity.

-- Linoleic acid: key for the lipid layer that keeps moisture in and irritants out.
+- Linoleic acid: essential for the lipid layer that keeps moisture in and irritants out.

-- Zinc, biotin and vitamin E: cofactors for keratin and antioxidant defence.
+- Zinc, biotin and vitamin E: cofactors for keratin production and antioxidant defence.

-- Prebiotic fibres: gently shape the gut environment; steadier stools often mean calmer skin.
+- Prebiotic fibres: gently shape the gut environment; steadier stools often go hand-in-hand with calmer skin.

 Switching Without Setbacks

-Dogs with food sensitivities need time to adjust when you introduce a new diet.
-Changing too quickly can upset the digestive system and trigger renewed itching or soft stools.
+Dogs with sensitive skin and guts need time to adjust when you introduce a new diet.
+Changing too quickly can upset digestion and trigger renewed itching or soft stools.
 A gradual transition helps the gut adapt to different proteins and fibre levels while allowing you to monitor how your dog responds.

 - Days 1–3: 25% new diet, 75% previous diet.